Louis-Vincent/OOP-in-depth/README.md

 programming.
 This guide includes general knowledge about object-oriented paradigm and tries to clear out some misunderstandings or misconceptions programmers may have about OOP.

-This guide was originally called : "You don't know OOP", but it seems pretentious since this guide was roughly made without any correction and possibly many spelling mistakes.
-This is not really pollish, but it is an honest effort to share my view/knowledge on the subject and I hope people learn from it.
-This guide attempts to propose a good intuition about OOP without getting too fancy.

 # Object-oriented in general